florianbeyer/Sentinel_2/README.md

 # Sentinel_2
-Some scripts to download, unzip and process Sentinel-2 data
+Some scripts to download, unzip and process multiple Sentinel-2 datasets at once

 1. DOWNLOADING Sentinel 2 data in Level2a (Reflectance Bottom of Atmopsphere) DownloadS2.py + map.geojson (example json file)